hmeng/the-gen-z-catechism/chapters/post-16.md

 ---
-layout: default
+layout: chapter
-title: "Post 16"
+title: "Post #16: What is the soul?"
 ---
 # Post #16: What is the soul?